What are nightmares?

 “It’s like my body and my mind wouldn’t allow me to move past this one thing.
 I must have relived it over and over in my sleep for the better part of a year.”

 It is more common for people who have been through a traumatic experience to have nightmares than people who have not.
 Nightmares in adults are usually connected to an upsetting experience or ongoing stress.
-For example, some Veterans who have experienced combat can have war nightmares.
+For example, some Veterans who have experienced combat during their military service can have war nightmares.
 Other Veterans who may be dealing with the loss of someone close to them, a serious accident, or sexual assault may have nightmares related to these events.
 Although some nightmares may appear to be related to specific events, sometimes it is the intense emotions that are familiar, and the details don’t seem related to anything specific.

 Because prolonged nightmares can prevent you from getting enough sleep, other aspects of your life—such as your work and relationships—can be affected.
-Some people try to prevent recurring nightmares by taking sleeping pills or drinking alcohol, but that can lead to other problems and does not reduce the frequency of nightmares in the long term.
+Some people try to prevent recurring nightmares by taking sleeping pills or drinking alcohol, but that can cause other problems and does not reduce the frequency of nightmares in the long term.

 If I’m having nightmares, what can I do about it right away?